ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

     </details>

     You have some freedom in how you name tests.
-There is no analogue of the `module()` function from QUnit so you might, for example, use the characters `|` and `>` to document how a group of tests is related.
+There is no analogue of the `module()` function from QUnit, so you might use, for example, the characters `|` and `>` to document how a group of tests is related.

 - Similarly to in an Ember project, we write tests at the "acceptance," "integration," and "unit" levels.
-Broadly speaking, the tests in `tests/index`, `tests/steps`, and `tests/utils` correspond to these levels, respectively.
+Broadly speaking, the tests in `tests/index`, `tests/steps`, and `tests/utils` match these levels, respectively.

     For `tests/steps`, the folder structure should match that of `src/steps`.
 The same goes for `tests/utils`.